EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 * **Datalab Controller (provider-datalab)**

-    A Kubernetes Custom Resource used to deploy persistent VSCode-based environments with direct object-storage access — either directly on Kubernetes or within a vCluster — preconfigured with essential services and tools.
+    A Kubernetes Custom Resource used to deploy persistent VSCode-based environments with direct object-storage access, either directly on Kubernetes or within a vCluster.

 * **Identity & Access (Keycloak)**

     Manages user and team identities, enabling role-based access control and granting permissions to specific Datalabs and storage resources.

-The Workspace BB relies upon Crossplane to manage the creation and lifecycle of the resources that deliver these capabilities.
-This requires the deployment of:
+The Workspace BB uses Crossplane to create and manage these resources, which requires deploying:

-* **Dependencies**, including CSI-RClone for storage mounting and the Educates framework for workspace environments.
+* **Dependencies** - CSI-RClone for storage mounting and the Educates framework for workspace environments.
-* **Pipelines**, which manage the templating and provisioning of workspace resources, including storage, datalab configurations, and environment settings.
+* **Pipelines** - template and provision each workspace's storage, Datalab configuration, and environment settings.
-* **Provider Configurations**, that support the usage of specific Crossplane Providers such as MinIO, Kubernetes, Keycloak, and Helm.
+* **Provider Configurations** - the Crossplane Providers this BB uses: MinIO, Kubernetes, Keycloak, and Helm.

 ---